ml-archive/template/README.md

 To support error reporting to Bugsnag, a project needs to be created on our organization and the API key needs to be added to the project.

+### Storage

+Remember to update `configure.swift` and set the correct `pathTemplate` for the `S3Driver`.
+If you're deploying to Vapor Cloud, then `nodestemplate` should be replaced by your app name on Vapor Cloud.
+If you're deploying to somewhere else than Vapor Cloud, you might want to change the template pattern.

 ## Project layout 🗂

 This project template aims to follow the official [Vapor Style guidelines](https://docs.vapor.codes/3.0/extras/style-guide/), with some minor additions/deviations:

 - We have introduced a `providers.swift` file to handle setting up of providers.
+- We have a folder named `External` for any third party integrations (we used to name this folder Services in Vapor 2).

 ## Xcode project  🔨